Stavanger Oilers: History

 The second elite season saw two players leave the club: Jari Kesti signed for Vålerenga and Christian Dahl Andersen went to Swedish side Arboga.
 Both came back during the same seasons, after unsuccessful stints in their new clubs.
 Owner Hartti Kristola withdrew his financial backing, and a local business executive, Tore Christensen, took over control of the club.
 Oilers' performances varied throughout the season, and after a loss against bottom side Bergen, Matti Riekkinen resigned as the team coach.
 He was replaced by Swede Gunnar Johansson in January 2005.
 The team finished the season in seventh place, losing against Vålerenga in the play-off quarter-finals.

 Ahead of the 2005/06 season, Swedish players Bengt Höglund, Martin Johansson and Fredrik Sundin were brought in, along with the Norwegian national team player Snorre Hallem.
 The club had its best season to date, finishing in fourth place in the GET-ligaen.
-In the playoffs, Oilers beat Sparta Warriors by four games to two in the quarter finals.
-In the semi finals against second-placed Stjernen, each team won their home games until Oilers decided the series through a 2–1 victory in the seventh and final game of the series, away at Stjernehallen.
+In the playoffs, Oilers beat Sparta Warriors by four games to two in the quarter-finals.
+In the semi-finals against second-placed Stjernen, each team won their home games until Oilers decided the series through a 2–1 victory in the seventh and final game of the series, away at Stjernehallen.
 The first-ever play-off final featured a hockey team from Stavanger ended in a defeat in four straight games against Vålerenga.

 In the 2006/07 season, players joining included Henric Höglund from Stjernen and Norwegian national team players Marius Trygg and Lars Peder Nagel.
 At the end of the season, they finished in third place, which was still the club's best result to date.
 This was the third time that a team from Stavanger had won the bronze medals in the league, with Viking winning the bronze twice in the past.
 At the end of the season, past players Jari Kesti and Tomi Suoniemi were also honoured, as their respective shirt numbers, #7 and #22, were officially retired by the club.
-In the playoffs Comet were beaten by four games to two in the quarter finals, while Oilers lost to Storhamar Dragons by the same score-line in the semi finals.
+In the playoffs Comet were beaten by four games to two in the quarter-finals, while Oilers lost to Storhamar Dragons by the same score-line in the semi-finals.
 The club won the 2013–14 IIHF Continental Cup.

+The Stavanger Oilers had a dominant 2022-2023 season in the Norwegian Eliteserien, claiming the regular season title and finishing first overall.
+Their offense was particularly impressive, racking up 192 goals while allowing just 83 over the 45-game season.
+The Oilers' consistency led them into the playoffs, where they continued to perform at a high level, eventually winning the league championship.